fuzzylogicxx/fuzzylogic/posts/leaving-facebook-while-retaining-social-connections.md

 This is still in draft.

-Some friends suggested trying alternatives:
+Some friends on Facebook suggested trying alternatives:
 - https://www.mightynetworks.com/
 - https://discord.com/ for groups

+The cool web kids (Heydon, Hank, Cassie) use https://buttondown.email/ for their newsletters.